dietvin/pod5Viewer/README.md

 ### Viewing signals

 Individual current measurement can be inspected via `View > View signal`.
 This shows the current values in chunks.
 Use the scroll bar to scroll through chunks.
-The measurements of a read can be exported isolated from the remaining data of a given read through the `Export` menu.
-The values can be exported to a `.npy` Numpy file for further processing in a `Numpy` environment.
-Alternatively, they can be written to a text file, where each line contains one measurement.

 ![read filter](./images/pod5Viewer_view_data.png)